How to get from Luang Prabang to Vang Vieng

 Vang Vieng Railway Station is about 4 km away from the town centre.
 Tuk-tuks are waiting at the train station to take passengers to the city centre.

-A tuk-tuk ride from the train station to Vang Vieng city centre would cost about $2 per person and take 10 minutes.
+A tuk-tuk ride from the train station to Vang Vieng city centre would cost about 43,000 LAK ($2) per person and take 10 minutes.

-There are four transport companies offering minivan trips from Luang Prabang to Vang Vieng: Laos Group Tour, Thavisouk, Naluang and Vieng Chaleune.
+There are five transport companies offering minivan trips from Luang Prabang to Vang Vieng: Vieng Chaleune, Luang Prabang Holiday Travel, Book Best Travel and Service, Laos Group Tour and Aqua De Bamboo.

-PRO TIP: We suggest that you depart from Luang Prabang before noon for safety.
-The route goes through the mountains and because of the road’s twists and turns, travelling in the dark poses more risks.
+PRO TIP: Depart Luang Prabang before noon if you can.
+The route winds through the mountains, and with all the twists and turns, travelling after dark can be riskier.

 Vang Vieng Diamond Resort - Budget Friendly